Back to Insights

 Opt for Pre-trained Models

 Leveraging pre-trained models can significantly cut down on development costs.
 These models, available through platforms like TensorFlow Hub and PyTorch Hub, provide a solid foundation and can be fine-tuned to specific tasks.
-Both TensorFlow and PyTorch have introduced new pre-trained models that are optimised for a variety of applications.
+As of 2026, both TensorFlow (version 3.0) and PyTorch (version 2.5) have introduced new pre-trained models optimised for a variety of applications, including the latest iterations of the BERT and GPT series for natural language processing tasks.
+New models like DINOv6 for vision tasks have also been introduced.

 Case Study: Reducing Costs with Model Selection